luke255/forza-hud/README.md

 ## AI warning

 I created this project before AI was a thing.
-It wasn't suitable to publish then, mainly because the .env file didn't exist, and I didn't the energy to sort that, or fix the lingering issues.
+It wasn't suitable to publish then, mainly because the .env file didn't exist, and I didn't have the energy to sort that, or fix the lingering issues.
 I apologise for any halucinated oddness!